evanx/redex/README.md

 - a fan-out processor to multiple exporters
 - each exporter pushes to its "consumer queue"

-Assuming the required processors are available in the Redix deployment, this approach then enables assembling such plumbing via runtime configuration.
-Hence we consider Redix as "duct-tape" for our application microservices.
+Assuming the required processors are available in the Redex deployment, this approach then enables assembling such plumbing via runtime configuration.
+Hence we consider Redex as "duct-tape" for our application microservices.

 ## Configuration

-Each processor is configured via a YAML file in the Redix `config` directory.
-(Such configuration should be managed using a private git repository, for versioning, with Redix as a dependency.)
+Each processor is configured via a YAML file in the Redex `config` directory.
+(Such configuration should be managed using a private git repository, for versioning, with Redex as a dependency.)

 The name of each processor (and its configuration file) is an "instance URI" e.g. `builtin/importer.FileImporter.singleton.json.`